Jonatas-01/DocAdvanced/README.md

     - See all incoming appointment requests from patients.
 - **Manage Appointments:**
     - Confirm an appointment by selecting a consultation date and time.
-    - Start the comfirmed appointments.
+    - Start the confirmed appointments.
     - Reject an appointment if unavailable.
     - Edit a scheduled date if changes are needed.
     - Cancel or delete appointments when appropriate.